flower-spring/scripts_for_springrts/README.md

 4. brawlers
 5. construction aircraft

+One major purpose of this widget is to avoid loose screamers/mercuries ammunition on fighters planes when some bombers or other huge planes are coming.

 #### First version link : https://github.com/flower-spring/scripts_for_springrts/blob/master/cmd_set_specific_targets_for_mercuries_and_screamers.lua

 New version v3 4 oct 2020: if stockpile == 5/5, screamer and/or mercury is (are) on "fire at will".
 Widget impact screamer/mercury only if projectile stockpile of the screamer/mercury is < 5.